rboulton/travis-ci.github.com/docs/user/addons.md

 Please note that this downloads binaries that are only compatible with our 64-bit Linux VMs, so this won't work on our Mac VMs.

+### /etc/hosts addon

+The hosts addon lets you add more hostnames to the 127.0.0.1 and ::1 records in the /etc/hosts file, letting you route network requests for other domains to localhost.

+    addons:
+      hosts:
+        - "johndoe.local"
+        - "example.com"